IsaacScript/isaacscript/packages/docs/docs/main/using-get-data.md

   data.sleepCounters = 0;
 }

-// TODO: Do something with the sleep counters.
+// Do something with the sleep counters.
 ```

 <br />